Valaa-Technologies/valaa-vault/DEVOPS.md

 configurations, ValOS gateway and plugin runtimes and any other similar statically configured files.

-> `valos-vault-4.4.4`: An authority may have a valos AUTHority
+> `valos-vault-4.4.4`: An authority may have an operations workspace
-> contrOLLERr repositoRY (`authollery`) as its upstream for managing
+> (`opspace`) as its upstream for managing its payload.
-> its payload.

 Particular authorities are naturally free to implement their operational architectures in any way they like.
-This said autholleries have a well-defined structure which valma authority tools make use of.
+This said opspaces have a well-defined structure which valma authority tools make use of.

-Updates to the authority payloads are primarily done as modifications to the corresponding authollery and then distributing those via release deployments.
+Updates to the authority payloads are primarily done as modifications to the corresponding opspace and then distributing those via release deployments.

-> `valos-vault-4.4.5`: An autholleriy should not be published as a
+> `valos-vault-4.4.5`: An opspace should not be published as a package.
-> package.

-While autholleries make use of package.json and the npm dependency management this provides, they can also contain considerable amounts of static content.
-Also, there should be no reason to depend on an authollery.
-Automatic release deployment systems should have access to a authollery directly for building the release.
+While opspaces make use of package.json and the npm dependency management this provides, they can also contain considerable amounts of static content.
+Also, there should be no reason to depend on an opspace.
+Automatic release deployment systems should have access to a opspace directly for building the release.

 > `valos-vault-4.4.6`: Information must not move from deployed
 > authorities back to authority utility layer upstream.